philwilliammee/samlserviceprovider/readme.md

 ## Security

-If you discover any security related issues, please email author@email.com instead of using the issue tracker.
+If you discover any security related issues, please email philwilliammee@gmail.com instead of using the issue tracker.

 ## Credits

-- [Author Name][link-author]
-- [All Contributors][link-contributors]
+- [Phil Williammee][link-author]

 ## License